-As of June 2021, MOST assets increased by 4% over one year, which was comparable to most Direct Plans.
+As of December, 2021, MOST assets increased by 10.44% over one year.
 This was attributable to the positive market environment during the year.
 When compared to our peer plan group, MOST has performed well over the past 5 periods showing a 10% compound growth rate, once again outperforming four of our six peer group members.

 Nationally, assets in 529 Plans on average have grown significantly over the past decade.
-As indicated earlier, assets in the MOST program increased to \$4.1B as of June of 2021.
-This represented a 4% increase from assets in the plan from June 2020.
-The Missouri MOST Plan's 2021 asset growth results were close to the national average of other Direct Plans (according to Strategic Insight Reporting, the average Direct Plan assets increased by 4.88% in 2021).
+As indicated earlier, assets in the MOST program increased to \$4.2B as of December of 2021.
+This represented a 10.44% increase from assets in the plan from December of 2020..
+The Missouri MOST Plan's 2021 asset growth results exceeded the national average of other Direct Plans (according to Strategic Insight Reporting, the average Direct Plan assets increased by 4.88% in 2021).

 The MOST Plan continues to show strong organic growth.
-The plans added 5,590 new unique beneficiary accounts in 2020, which represents 3.6% growth, which is consistent with its peers.
+The plans added 16,478 new beneficiary accounts in 2021 (compared to 13,920 in in 2020).
+This represents a 18.37% increase from last year.